-If you have knowledge of a DNA test that is for any of the lines for the Goss Family (Spracklin, Goss, Keller, Delano) and I know they are out there.
+If you have knowledge of a DNA projects that are for any of the lines for the Goss Family (Spracklin, Goss, Keller, Delano) and I know they are out there.
 Please leave a comment so that others can benefit from your knowledge.
-Most are yDNA which follows the male line.
+Most projects are yDNA which follows the male line.

 Here is what has been happening.

-23&Me has family trees but after a time the moved them to My Heritage https://www.myheritage.com/ I have resisted joining them but then Legacy, my family tree database offered a great deal so I jumped on the bandwagon.
-The tree at My Heritage is basic and mostly and outline of my family tree.
+23&Me has family trees but after a time the moved them to My Heritage https://www.myheritage.com/ The tree at My Heritage is basic and mostly an outline of my family tree.
 My tree is very complicated I have been working on it since 1999.

-I transferred the test at 23 & Me to Family Tree DNA per the suggestion of a friend who does a lot of lecturing in DNA.
+I transferred the test at 23 & Me to Family Tree DNA per the suggestion of a friend who does a lot of lecturing on DNA and genealogy.

 My mtDNA Haplogroup is H3k1a.
 I did their full mtDNA sequence in March 2014.
-I keep getting emails that I have new matches.
 I also did their Family Finder (autosomal) in November of 2013.
 They give my Ancestry as 73% British Isles, 17% Western and Central Europe and 10% South Europe.

 I also have a DNA test at Ancestry.com. dna.ancestry.com I have a tree but at the moment it is private.
 I am working on expanding that tree and will let you know when I open it to the public.
 You can ask me at Ancestry to give you permission if you like.

-Meanwhile I am reading: Beginners Guide to Genetic Genealogy by Kelly Wheaton: https://sites.google.com/site/wheatonsurname/beginners-guide-to-genetic-genealogy This is a free site and you can click and enjoy at your leisure.
+Beginners Guide to Genetic Genealogy by Kelly Wheaton: https://sites.google.com/site/wheatonsurname/beginners-guide-to-genetic-genealogy This is a free site and you can click and enjoy at your leisure.
 This might now be a little out of date because 23&Me has done a lot of revamping in the last year.

 I am also reading: The Family Tree Guide to DNA Testing and Genetic Genealogy, by Blaine T. Bettinger.
 It is very good but not cheap $29.99 so try various websites to see if you can’t get a discounted price.